Add Auth Endpoints

 Callback Endpoint

-After the user successfully authenticates, Wristband redirects to your application's Callback Endpoint.
-Calling wristbandAuth.Callback() returns a CallbackResult object containing the user's tokens and claims.
+After the user successfully authenticates, Wristband redirects them to your application's Callback Endpoint.
+Call wristbandAuth.Callback() to process the authentication response and retrieve a CallbackResult object containing the user's tokens and claims.

 // AuthRoutes.cs (continued)